jjmatilla/sqlbuilder/README.md

 // You use question marks for placeholders... sql, _, _ := psql.Select("*").From("elephants").Where("name IN (?,?)", "Dumbo", "Verna").ToSql()

-/// ...squirrel replaces them using PlaceholderFormat. sql == "SELECT * FROM elephants WHERE name IN ($1,$2)"
+/// ...sqlbuilder replaces them using PlaceholderFormat. sql == "SELECT * FROM elephants WHERE name IN ($1,$2)"